-The first series of bonds were sold September 28, 2016, providing \$82 million to begin the eagerly awaited upgrades to our aging District infrastructure.
-The second series of \$100 million was sold in August 2019 and the third and final series of \$63 million will be sold this Fall to continue our progress.
-Some of the Measure J Bond Projects completed include: a new multi-purpose room and classroom building at Joe Michell K-8 School, the East Avenue Middle School classroom building, the Granada High School aquatic and athletic complex, and a District-wide video projection and voice enhancement system.
-Major projects that are currently in progress include the Livermore High School physical education and athletics complex and the East Avenue Middle School renovation.
+The first series of bonds sold in September 2016, providing \$82 million to begin the eagerly awaited upgrades to our aging District infrastructure.
+To continue our progress, the second series of \$100 million sold in August 2019 and the third and final series of \$63 million sold in October 2021.
+Most all of the major Measure J Bond Projects have been completed.
+This includes: a new multi-purpose room and classroom building at Joe Michell K-8 School, the East Avenue Middle School classroom building, the Granada High School Aquatic and Athletics Complex, the Livermore High School Physical Education and Athletics Complex, the East Avenue Middle School renovation and a District-wide video projection and voice enhancement system.
+Major projects that are currently still in process include the Livermore High School Aquatics Center and HVAC and Fire Alarm upgrades.
 Additional information can be accessed on our District website, www.livermoreschools.org.

-A requirement of the Bond measure is an independent oversight committee of citizens representing various segments of the community.
+A requirement of the Bond measure is an independent oversight committee of citizens representing various segments of our community.
 The Measure J Citizens' Bond Oversight Committee (CBOC) was established by action of our Board of Education in October 2016.
 The Committee consists of at least seven members of the public and cannot include any District employee, vendor, or contractor.
-Members of the Citizens' Bond Oversight Committee include members of the Livermore community representing businesses, senior citizens, parents, taxpayer associations, and the community at large.
-Community interest was high and the Committee currently boasts 11 members.
+Members of the Citizens' Bond Oversight Committee include members of our Livermore community representing businesses, senior citizens, parents, taxpayer associations, and the community at large.
+Community interest was high and the Committee currently boasts 10 members.
 The Committee meets at regular intervals with our Assistant Superintendent of Business Services and our Bond Program Director.
 The meetings are open to the public and are conducted in accordance with the Brown Act.
 The role of the Committee is to review the independent financial and performance audits, inspect District facilities to ensure the funds are being spent properly, and review efforts by our District to implement cost-saving measures.
 The CBOC reports annually to our Board and the public.

-PARCEL TAX - MEASURE G
+PARCEL TAX - MEASURE A

 In November 2004, the voters of Livermore approved Measure D, a special 5-year parcel tax assessment of \$120 per parcel, for Livermore schools.
 In November 2008, the voters of Livermore approved an extension to the Parcel Tax for five additional years and included an increase of \$18, bringing the total tax to \$138 per parcel.
-Most recently, in June 2014, the voters of Livermore approved Measure G, an additional seven-year extension to the Parcel Tax at the current rate of \$138 per parcel.
+In June 2014, the voters of Livermore approved Measure G, a 7-year extension to the Parcel Tax at \$138 per parcel.
+Most recently, in May of 2022, the voters of Livermore approved Measure A, an additional seven-year extension to the Parcel Tax at the current tax assessment of \$138 per parcel.

-Measure G took effect on July 1, 2015 with slightly adjusted objectives as approved by voters.
-It helps our District fund advanced courses in science, technology, engineering and math (STEM); attract and retain highly qualified teachers; fund elementary school science and technology specialists; keep our schools safe and well-maintained; and provide for up-to-date instructional materials and comprehensive curricular programs.
+Measure A helps our District fund advanced courses in science, technology, engineering and math (STEM); attract and retain highly qualified teachers; fund elementary school science teachers and TK-12 technology teacher specialists; keep our schools safe and well-maintained; and provide for up-to-date instructional materials and comprehensive curricular programs.

-ELECTION DATE PER PARCEL AMOUNT TYPE OF ELECTION VOTE REQUIRED % OF YES VOTES PASSED/FAILED November 2004 \$120 New Tax 66.70% 71.6% Passed November 2008 \$138 Renewal 66.70% 76.5% Passed June 2014 \$138 Renewal 66.70% 72.4% Passed
+ELECTION DATE PER PARCEL AMOUNT TYPE OF ELECTION VOTE REQUIRED % OF YES VOTE PASSED/FAILED November 2004 \$120 New Tax 66.70% 71.6% Passed November 2008 \$138 Renewal 66.70% 76.5% Passed June 2014 \$138 Renewal 66.70% 72.4% Passed May 2022 \$138 Renewal 66.70% 67.31% Passed